SparkyzCodez/FSRM-Anti-ransomware/README.md

 I've also refreshed the combined-extended-20200116_000000.json file by removing the two illegal filespecs.
 One was __\*.\_NEMTY\_<\*>\___ and this one won't come back because it's not included in the Experiant download any more.

 The other filespec is __\*.support(at)anonymous-service.cc.ppdddp(line return here)Unusual__, which I've mangled a bit so that it displays here.
 This one is still included in the Experiant JSON data so it will keep getting put back into our exended JSON data too.
-The FSRM-Anti-ransomware.ps script will continue to filter it out before it ever gets to our file groups.
+The FSRM-Anti-ransomware.ps script will filter it out before it ever gets to our file groups.
 I'm still adding functionality to the AntiransomwareFiltersMerge.py script to handle this more gracefully.
 Take a look at the issues for this project to keep up with the latest details.

 Progress Note: 31 Dec 2019